FizzCube/FizzySteamyMirror/README.md

 ## Client
 1. Send the game to your buddy.
 2. The client needs the steam64id of the host to be able to connect.
-3. Place the steam64id into the  then click "Lan Client"
+3. Place the steam64id into the address of NetworkManagerHUD then click "Lan Client"
 4. **Bing bash bong DONE!**

+**Joining through code is the same like any other transport in mirror, just pass the steam64id as the address**

 ## Play Testing your game locally